tzvet/tzvet.github.io/about/index.md

 ## Copyright issues ##

-The Blog of Tzvetomir Tzvetanov is licensed under CC BY-SA 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0
+The Blog of Tzvetomir Tzvetanov is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0).

-Any code (software, source code, etc.) found on the web site of Tzvetomir Tzvetanov is licensed under GPLv3 license, present in the root directory; to view a copy of this license, visit https://github.com/tzvet/tzvet.github.io
+Any code (software, source code, etc.) found on the web site of Tzvetomir Tzvetanov is licensed under GPLv3 license, present in the [root directory](https://github.com/tzvet/tzvet.github.io)